 Australia in New Zealand

 High Commission website for information about opening hours and temporary closures that may affect service provision.

-In an emergency, you can get limited consular assistance – which does not include the issue of Australian passports – from:
+In an emergency, you can get limited consular assistance (not including the issue of Australian passports) from:

 New Zealand High Commission, Rarotonga

 If you can't contact one of the above High Commissions in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.